Murder Creek (Alabama): Origin of name

 In counter narration, the Native American peoples who attacked the travelers most likely only did so to defend the enslaved people owned by the murdered travelers.
-Because of these Native Americans, three enslaved people became free men."
+Because of these Native Americans, three enslaved people became free men.
+But the murderers also took the silver, which could have been the primary reason for the attack with the release of the slaves being coincidental."